-The field-line chaos leads to particle transport out of flux ropes and further acceleration in the reconnection layer.
-Figure \ref{fig1}(c) also shows energetic electrons spreading out of flux ropes, whereas in Figure \ref{fig1}(d) the electrons are effectively trapped in the flux ropes.
+The field-line chaos leads to particle transport out of flux-ropes and further acceleration in the reconnection layer.
+Figure \ref{fig1}(c) also shows energetic electrons spreading out of flux-ropes, whereas in Figure \ref{fig1}(d) the electrons are effectively trapped in flux-ropes.
 The chaotic fields can be further understood by field-line separations, namely the distances between field-line pairs with small initial displacements \citep{Yang2020,Guo_2020}.
-Figure \ref{fig2}(a) shows the averaged separation of $10^3$ field-line pairs, starting from the center of flux ropes with $D \sim 15d_i$ (e.g., $x\sim58d_i$ in Figure \ref{fig1}(c) and $x\sim73d_i$ in Figure \ref{fig1}(d)) for several simulations with different $L_y$ (the same $L_x$ and $L_z$ as Figure \ref{fig1}).
-Above-threshold cases are far more chaotic (faster separation) than those below the threshold.
-To better quantify particle transport, we also trace test-particle electrons with an isotropic initial velocity $V \sim 3.5V_A$ from centers of the flux ropes (Figure \ref{fig2}(b)).
-Above-threshold cases consistently show stronger transport leaving the center of flux ropes.
+Figure \ref{fig2}(a) shows the averaged separation of $10^3$ field-line pairs, starting from the center of flux-ropes with $D \sim 15d_i$ (e.g., $x\sim58d_i$ in Figure \ref{fig1}(c) and $x\sim73d_i$ in Figure \ref{fig1}(d)) for several simulations with different $L_y$ (the same $L_x$ and $L_z$ as Figure \ref{fig1}).
+Above-threshold cases are far more chaotic (faster separation) than below-threshold cases.
+To better quantify particle transport, we also trace test-particle electrons with an isotropic initial velocity $V \sim 3.5V_A$ from centers of the flux-ropes (Figure \ref{fig2}(b)).
+Above-threshold cases consistently show stronger transport leaving the center of flux-ropes.
 To understand the transport mechanism, we calculate the displacement assuming particles just stream along field lines with a parallel speed $V_\parallel = 2 V_A$ (root-mean-square value of the test-particle parallel velocities), which shows a trend similar to the test-particles (Figure \ref{fig2}(b)).
-This suggests that parallel streaming along the chaotic field lines is an important mechanism for particles to transport out of the flux ropes.
-Particle transport enabled by flux-rope kink instability greatly enhance the efficiency of particle acceleration (Figure \ref{fig2}(c)).
-Above-threshold cases consistently produce up to $\sim 10$ times more energetic particles (at energies $\sim 100$ times of the initial thermal energy) than the 2D case, whereas below-threshold cases only show moderate increase.
+This suggests that streaming along the chaotic field lines is an important mechanism for particles to transport out of flux-ropes.
+Particle transport enabled by flux-rope kink instability greatly enhances the efficiency of particle acceleration (Figure \ref{fig2}(c)).
+Above-threshold cases consistently produce about $\sim10$ times more energetic particles (at energies $\sim100$ times of the initial thermal energy) than the 2D case, whereas below-threshold cases only show moderate increase.